makraz/verify-email-change-bundle/README.md

 composer require makraz/verify-email-change-bundle
 ```

-If you're not using Symfony Flex, enable the bundle manually:
+The bundle supports **Symfony Flex auto-discovery** and will be registered automatically.
+If you're not using Flex, enable it manually:

 ```php
 // config/bundles.php